 Tim Berners-Lee uploaded the first HTML page on August 6, 1991.
 He also wrote the first web server (httpd) and the first browser (World Wide Web).

-Version 1.0 of NCSA Mosaic was released in November 1993.
+Things started to accelerate when version 1.0 of NCSA Mosaic was released in November 1993.
 It was the first graphic-oriented browser which reached widespread popularity.
 One of the developers, Marc Andreessen, started his own company called Netscape to develop a new browser.
 The product was named Netscape Navigator and by the end of 1994 it was the de facto standard among web surfers.

 The sleeping giant Microsoft finally woke up and realized the web’s great potential.
 They licensed the browser Spyglass Mosaic and remade it into Internet Explorer 1.0, released with a Windows 95 feature pack in August 1995.
 In December 1995, Bill Gates declared the importance of the Internet and Microsoft turned its attention to the web.
 This was the starting point of the so called “Browser Wars” raging from 1996 to 1998.